acidjunk/acidjunk.github.io/_posts/2015-09-19-install-python2-7-and-django-postgres-on-windows.md

 import psycopg2
 </pre>

-When you get an error like this: &#8220;ImportError: DLL load failed: %1 is not a valid Win32-application&#8221; you probably havn&#8217;t configure the postgres bin folder in your environments path.
+When you get an error like this: &#8220;ImportError: DLL load failed: %1 is not a valid Win32-application&#8221; you probably havn&#8217;t configured the postgres bin folder in your environments path.